facebook/react-native-website/docs/the-new-architecture/using-codegen.md

   },
 ```

-You can add this snippet to your app and customise the various fields:
+You can add this snippet to your app and customize the various fields:

-- `name:` This is the name that will be used to create files containig your specs.
+- `name:` This is the name that will be used to create files containing your specs.
 As a convention, It should have the suffix `Spec`, but this is not mandatory.
 - `type`: the type of code we need to generate.
 Allowed values are `modules`, `components`, `all`.
   - `modules:` use this value if you only need to generate code for Turbo Native Modules.
   - `components:` use this value if you only need to generate code for Native Fabric Components.